An Overview: What Is Dependent Personality Disorder?

 Challenges for those with dependent personality disorder

-For those living with dependent personality disorder, the inability to make decisions for themselves can lead to significant challenges.
-The constant worry about what others think about what they do, say, wear, or even eat can take a significant toll on their mind and lead them to relationships where they can be entirely dependent on someone else.
-These relationships could be platonic friendships or romantic relationships.
-Because one individual may be entirely dependent on the other, these are often not considered healthy relationships.
+For those living with dependent personality disorder, difficulty making decisions for themselves can lead to significant challenges.
+The constant worry about what others think about what they do, say, wear, or eat can take a significant toll on their mind and lead them to relationships where they can be entirely dependent on someone else.
+These relationships might be platonic friendships or romantic relationships.
+Because one individual may depend entirely on the other, these are often not considered healthy relationships.

 For a person with DPD, it can be a challenge to do anything throughout the day without input from someone else.
-Individuals that they rely on may also experience stress if they feel like they have to constantly watch out for this other person.
-Whereas most friendships and romantic relationships tend to feature a bit of give and take, with both people offering advice, feedback, and suggestions, in this type of relationship, the person with DPD may generally be incapable of doing these things without assurance from someone else.
+Individuals they rely on may also experience stress if they feel like they must constantly watch out for this other person.
+Whereas healthy friendships and romantic relationships tend to feature a bit of give and take, with both people offering advice, feedback, and suggestions, in this type of relationship, the person with DPD may struggle without the assistance of the other person.

 Treatment for dependent personality disorder

-When it comes to treatment, a psychiatrist or therapist may be able to help you experience significant relief from your symptoms.
-It may help to be open and honest with them about what you are experiencing and how you are feeling at every stage of the process.
-A therapist may use cognitive behavioral therapy (CBT) to help you become more independent, work toward making decisions for yourself, and become more of an active participant in your own life.
-This may help you feel less dependent and create healthier relationships, rather than relationships in which you are overly dependent on others.
+A psychiatrist or therapist may be able to help you experience significant relief from your symptoms.
+Be open and honest with them about what you are experiencing and how you feel at every stage.
+A therapist can offer cognitive-behavioral therapy (CBT) to help you become more independent, work toward making decisions for yourself, and become more of an active participant in your own life.
+This support may help you feel less dependent and create healthier relationships, rather than relationships in which you are overly dependent on others.

-Medication can be another form of treatment for certain individuals who are living with DPD.
+Medication may be a recommended form of treatment for some individuals who are living with DPD.
 However, medication generally does not cure DPD.
-Instead, a psychiatrist may prescribe medication for depression and anxiety, which can be symptoms of DPD.
-It’s recommended that you never start or stop medication unless a medical professional has instructed you to.
+Instead, a psychiatrist may prescribe medication for depression, anxiety, or other co-occurring symptoms that are common for people with DPD.

 Living with dependent personality disorder can be challenging